piotrjurkiewicz/flow-models/docs/index.rst

 - `tools/hist_np` -- calculates histograms using multiple threads (requires `numpy`, much faster, but uses more memory)
 - `tools/fit` -- creates General Mixture Models (GMM) fitted to flow records (requires `scipy`)
 - `tools/plot` -- generates plots from flow records and fitted models (requires `pandas` and `scipy`)
-- `tools/generate` -- generates flow records from histograms or mixture models
+- `tools/generate` -- generates example flow records from histograms or mixture models
 - `tools/summary` -- produces TeX tables containing summary statistics of flow dataset (requires `scipy`)
-- `tools/convert` -- converts flow records between supported formats
+- `tools/convert` -- coverts flow records between different formats, can also cut and filter them
+- `tools/cut` -- cuts binary flow record files using `dd`
+- `tools/anonymize` -- anonymizes IPv4 addreses in flow records with prefix-preserving Crypto-PAn algorithm
+- `tools/series` -- generates time series of link's bit or packet rate from flow records

 Following the Unix philosophy, each tool is a separate Python program aimed at a single purpose.
 Features provided by the tools are orthogonal and they are tailored to be used sequentially in data-processing pipelines.